jianhuabi/istio-on-marathon-mesos/security/README.md

 ## TODO

-Will integrate `node-agent` *SDS API* with Envoy when it is ready from Istio community.
+I will integrate `node-agent` *SDS API* with Envoy when it is ready from Istio community.